realXtend/doc/arch_article/simple.rst

 RealXtend is an open source project aiming to speed up the development of standards for 3D virtual worlds.
-The idea is to apply standards like HTTP, COLLADA and XMPP and libraries such as the OGRE 3D graphics engine, Qt GUI toolkit and the OpenSimulator (also kown as OpenSim) world server to build a generic application platform.
+The idea is to apply standards like HTTP, COLLADA and XMPP and libraries such as the OGRE 3D graphics engine, Qt GUI toolkit and the OpenSimulator (also known as OpenSim) world server to build a generic application platform.
 It is a collaboration of several small companies that utilize the base technology in different application fields, but which coordinate the development of the common core